 The application portal opens the first week of October for Spring assistantships and the first week of March for Summer and Fall Assistantships.
 Once the application portal is open, it will stay open throughout the semester.
 The application is an online electronic form that allows applicants to highlight skills, note their preferences, and upload both a cover letter and resume.

 Interested students should apply by completing the SDS Instructional Assistantship Application form below.
 Submitted applications will be reviewed and candidates interviewed and selected by the faculty.
 Students will be notified if additional information is needed or if they have been selected for a position.
-The application for Summer 2023 and Fall 2023 Graduate Assistantships are available now:
+The application for Spring 2024 Graduate Assistantships are available now:

 Additional Funding Resources